 - Content: Select the content package you wish to work with in your project- Basic or Zend Studio’s built-in Zend Framework.

-3.Select the libraries you wish to add to the project, and click Finish.
-Your project is created, and displayed in the PHP Explorer.
+3.Select the libraries you wish to add to the project, and then click Finish.
+Your project created, and displayed in the PHP Explorer.

 2.Create PHP Files